EXPLAINER: How would billionaire income tax work?

 WHO WOULD SEE THE IMPACT?

-Roughly 700 billionaires would be affected by the tax proposal, the White House says, estimating that these individuals increased their wealth in 2021 by $1 trillion, paying roughly 8 percent of their income and unrealized gains in taxes.
+Roughly 700 billionaires would be affected by the tax proposal, the White House says, estimating that these individuals increased their wealth in 2021 by $1 trillion, paying roughly 8% of their income and unrealized gains in taxes.

 “A firefighter and a teacher pay more than double” the tax rate that a billionaire pays, Biden said during Monday’s press conference.